ColinGilbert/gentoomuch/README.md

 - This tool presupposes that you are proficient in Gentoo and Linux in general.
 If you're a beginner you should try running Gentoo locally before you start automating your builds.
 - The Gentoomuch pipeline takes more time than if you were to simply run emerge on your local system.
 In exchange, you get robustness, repeatability, and automation.
-- Portage hates not being in control of the kernel sources (especially when compiling/signing kernel modules), so we limit the user to a single version of gentoo-sources, which can be modified in gentoomuch/builder's local portage config files.
+- Portage hates not being in control of the kernel sources (especially when compiling/signing kernel modules), so we limit the user to a single version of gentoo-sources, which can be modified in gentoomuch-builder's local portage config files.
 - Your workflow will change a bit.
 Mostly it'll mean defining your sets of packages/flags and then defining your machines from these sets, instead of directly within /etc/portage on each machine.
 - You have to add flags manually to your configs (ie: copy and paste from emerge output.)
 Using ``--autounmask-write`` and running ``dispatch-conf`` does't work in a pipeline that uses immutable containers.
 - When making builder images, Gentoomuch keeps the tarball inside the image instead of deleting it as upstream does with their Docker images.
 This does entail an additional cost of space.
 However, you then benefit by completely avoiding the chicken-and-egg problem!